dimashyshkin/advanced-selenium-webdriver/README.md

 During this course, we will be automating testing of one web app, like you would do at your work.
 So at the end, students will have real world example of one full stack test automation framework, that will include data driven test framework and page object model.

-Use code NINENINENINEGIT to get any my course for just $9.99 here https://www.udemy.com/user/dimashyshkin/
+Checkout my Selenium courses here https://www.udemy.com/user/dimashyshkin/

+Highest rated "Selenium WebDriver with Java for beginners" course - https://www.udemy.com/course/selenium-for-beginners/?referralCode=A21BE51035C15406EFA4/

+Bestseller "XPath locators for Selenium" course - https://www.udemy.com/course/xpath-locators-for-selenium/?referralCode=ACB28329B5AC2333DDCC/